The Gunman (2015 film): Plot

 American Jim Terrier is a former Special Forces soldier who has become a black-ops mercenary.
 He is part of a team deployed by a corporation in the Democratic Republic of Congo in 2006, under the cover of providing security to local projects.
 He falls in love with Annie, a fellow expat working as an NGO doctor in a local hospital.
 During this period, even though civil war has wreaked havoc on the country, large multinational mining companies continue to profit from the country's mining industry.
 After the Minister of Mining announces his plans to declare contracts with the mining companies unjust and renegotiate the terms, the mining companies hire Terrier's team to assassinate the Minister to ensure their access to the rich mineral resources.
 Terrier delivers the fatal shot from a sniper rifle and flees from Africa, leaving Annie behind.
 After that, Terrier retires from his mercenary career.

 Eight years later he returns to DRC as a charity worker to build wells.
 One day Terrier is brutally assaulted by a local hit squad, but he manages to kill them all.
 While searching the attackers' bodies, he finds signs that the attack was not random and that he was the target.
 Scared and suspicious, Terrier flees to London to meet an ex-mercenary colleague Cox, who reveals that Felix Marti, their ex-boss in the Congo assassination, has formed a large international security firm offering its services to major clients, such as the Pentagon.
 The firm's head wants to eliminate all of the former members of the assassination squad as revelations of their former activities could hinder the development of the new firm.
-Now the firm's hit teams chase Terrier around the clock, meanwhile killing his friends and kidnapping Annie.
+Now the firm's hit teams chase Terrier around the clock, meanwhile killing his friends, including Felix, Stanley and kidnapping Annie.

 However, Terrier still keeps highly compromising materials that can reveal Cox's role in the Congo assassination and uses it to lure Cox and his team to a bullfight in Spain, threatening to expose their complicity unless they trade Annie for the evidence.
 Unknown to them, Terrier makes a deal with Interpol to provide evidence to aid their ongoing investigation.
 Despite battling severe head trauma suffered from his violent past, Terrier defeats the experienced mercenaries sent to kill him.
 As he struggles to help Annie escape to safety, Cox discovers them.
 Terrier is wounded but manages to shoot Cox, who is then gored by a loose bull.
 Interpol officers arrive and take Terrier into custody, though Agent Barnes promises to do what he can to help Terrier avoid doing more jail time than necessary.

 The film ends with Terrier, recovered and released from prison, reuniting with Annie in the DRC.